-SHA administers vouchers for special purposes (2,660 as of year-end 2021), such as housing previously homeless veterans and reuniting families.
+SHA administers vouchers for special purposes (2,265 as of year-end 2022), such as housing previously homeless veterans and reuniting families.
 These vouchers, referred to collectively as SPVs, are often awarded competitively and funding is provided outside of the MTW Block Grant.
-In 2021, SHA was awarded 498 Emergency Housing Vouchers as a part of the American Recovery Act to help combat the dual crises of homelessness and the COVID-19 pandemic.